PAIF-Iris/PCOS-ClinicalData-Prediction/README.md

 # PCOS Classification Machine Learning Models

 This repository implements and compares multiple supervised machine learning algorithms for predicting Polycystic Ovary Syndrome (PCOS) using clinical data.
 PCOS is a common hormonal disorder in women that can lead to irregular periods, acne, hair growth, weight gain, and infertility.
-The name refers to the multiple, small, fluid-filled sacs on the ovaries (follicles), which form when ovulation doesn't occur properly.
 PCOS is frequently misdiagnosed because its symptoms overlap with other conditions and can vary significantly between individuals.

 Although the default dataset is PCOS clinical data, all models and pipelines are fully generalizable to any tabular dataset.